 Some examples of technical indicators include:

-"Simple moving average" (SMA) is the average price over a specified period, used to determine the direction of a trend.
+“Simple moving average” (SMA) is the average price over a specified period and is used to determine the direction of a trend.

-Typically, the bands will be set at 2 standard deviations above and below the 20-day moving average.
+Typically, the bands will be set at two standard deviations above and below the 20-day moving average.

 The average volume is a simple moving average of the number of shares exchanged for the chosen time period.
-For example you may take the average daily volume over the preceding 60 days.
+For example, you may calculate the average daily volume over the preceding 60 days.